Russian peacekeepers’ vehicles move freely along Lachin-Khankendi road | News.az

 Vehicles belonging to the Russian peacekeeping contingent continue to pass through the peaceful protest area on the Lachin-Khankendi road without hindrance, News.Az reports.

-Peaceful protesters on Thursday ensured the free passage of two passenger cars and one ambulance of Russian peacekeepers along the Lachin-Khankendi road.
+Peaceful protesters on Wednesday ensured the free movement of three passenger cars of Russian peacekeepers through the protest area.
+The cars were moving from Khankendi towards Lachin.